 I receive a message from a past client.
-In the message the client shares that the program changed her life and made sure that her dogs, her children and herself were safe.
+In the message the client shares that the program changed her life and made sure her dogs, her children and herself were safe.
 She says she made a donation in honour of her dogs.

 Monday at 8:45 a.m

 On my way to the Alberta SPCA head office, I receive a call from the outreach worker regarding the client with the 6-pack of pets.
-The outreach worker tells me that the client learned that her husband—her abuser—was arrested and is currently being held in custody for an outstanding warrant.
+The outreach worker tells me the client learned her husband—her abuser—was arrested and is currently being held in custody on an outstanding warrant.
 The client decided to go back home to pick up important documents and her son’s favorite toys while her husband is in custody.
 The outreach worker tells me she will call back once the client is ready to relocate later that afternoon.